s8aH/GLOCAL-data-analysis-handbook/source/missingdata.rst

 - Investigate why the data is missing - is it due to privacy, confidentiality, or simply not reported?
 - Avoid filling missing values with zeros, as this can mislead readers into thinking the value is actually zero.
 - Email the relevant government data officer for clarification.
 - Look for alternative datasets that may include the missing information.
-These datasets do not have to be from the same source, as long as key details (like timeline and date) align.
+These datasets don’t have to be from the same source, as long as key details (like timeline and date) align.
+If possible, bring the relevant columns into your current dataset.
-- If possible, show distributions for different Indigenous groups.
-If this data is not directly available, consider using feature engineering to create new columns or seek out datasets that include this information.
+- If possible, show distributions for different key groups relevant to your project.
+If this data isn’t directly available, consider using feature engineering to create new columns or look for additional datasets that include this information.
 - If data remains unavailable after your efforts, add a comment below the plot to explain why it’s missing.

 FOI Requests